-Three experienced artists – Gudrun Soley Sigurdardottir, Kamruzzaman Shadhin, and Renee Chua will deliver and document the project whilst also responding to the young people’s ideas and the process itself.
+Three experienced artists – Gudrun Soley Sigurdardottir (Scotland), Kamruzzaman Shadhin (Bangladesh), and Renee Chua (Singapore) have delivered and documented the project whilst also responding to the young people’s ideas and the process itself.

 In A New Light is a partnership between The Artground (Singapore), Gidree Bawlee Foundation of Arts (Bangladesh) and Imaginate (Scotland).
 The project has been developed as part of the Singapore International Foundation’s Arts for Good Projects